elec327/elec327.github.io/syllabus.md

 **Prerequisites:** ELEC 220.
 Also useful are 240 and 241.

-**Grading:** Grades will be based on: approximately eight lab modules (60%), a midterm project (15% each), a final project (30%), as well as extra credit options.
-Late assignments may be accepted (with penalty), except for printed circuit board orders , where late submissions may not be accepted.
+**Grading:** Grades will be based on: approximately eight lab modules (50%), a midterm project (15% each), a final project (30%), class participation/in-class quizzes (10%).
+A number of extra credit options will be available throughout the semester for a maximum of 30% of the final grade.
+The expectation is that a 100% score will correspond to an A- grade, so students should plan to do Late assignments may be accepted (with penalty), except for printed circuit board orders , where late submissions may not be accepted.
 Students wishing to submit late assignments should contact the instructor prior to the due date.

 **Honor code:**  You are encouraged to work **with** other students in ELEC327 on the labs.
 Each student should turn in their own lab writeup (except for midterm and final project, which